skomaragiri/Smart-Mirror-Project/README.md

 <dl>
  <dt>Voice Assistant</dt>

-Our smart mirror uses a voice assistant to provide a hands-free user experience.
+ <dd>Our smart mirror uses a voice assistant to provide a hands-free user experience.
 The voice assistant is programmed to respond to voice commands, which are processed by a microphone embedded in the mirror’s wooden frame.
-The voice assistant is trained to respond to the wake word "Marvis" and can perform a variety of functions including providing weather updates, setting reminders and appointments, reading the news, and controlling the mirror’s display.
+The voice assistant is trained to
+ respond to the wake word "Marvis" and can perform a variety of functions including providing weather updates, setting reminders and appointments, reading the news, and controlling the mirror’s display. </dd>

-To enable these functions, the voice assistant uses natural language processing (NLP) algorithms and machine learning techniques.
-Specifically, the voice assistant is built using the Python programming language and utilizes the Bayesian theorem for NLP, which is a probabilistic model that enables the voice assistant to understand and respond to user commands.
+ <dd>To enable these functions, the voice assistant uses natural language processing (NLP) algorithms and machine learning techniques.
+Specifically, the voice assistant is built using the Python programming language and utilizes the Bayesian theorem for NLP, which is
+ a probabilistic model that enables the voice assistant to understand and respond to user commands.
 Additionally, we import the Scikit-learn (sklearn) library which provides efficient tools for data mining and data analysis.
-Sklearn allows the voice assistant to learn from user interactions and improve its ability to recognize and respond to voice commands over time.
+Sklearn allows the voice assistant to learn from user interactions and improve its ability to recognize and respond to voice commands over time. <dd>

-The voice assistant is designed to be customizable, so users can add or remove functions as they see fit.
+ <dd>The voice assistant is designed to be customizable, so users can add or remove functions as they see fit.
 The voice assistant also integrates with other technologies, such as the smart mirror's weather app and task scheduler, which uses MongoDB as the database for storing tasks.
+Overall, the
-Overall, the voice assistant provides a user-friendly and hands-free experience that allows users to interact with the smart mirror without the need for any physical contact.
+ voice assistant provides a user-friendly and hands-free experience that allows users to interact with the smart mirror without the need for any physical contact. </dd>

-In addition to the voice recognition capabilities, the smart mirror also utilizes TensorFlow for wake detection.
+ <dd>In addition to the voice recognition capabilities, the smart mirror also utilizes TensorFlow for wake detection.
 The wake word for the mirror is "Marvis," and the TensorFlow algorithm is trained to detect when the user says the wake word.
-This feature not only enhances the user experience but also saves energy by not constantly running when it is not in use.
+This feature not only enhances the user experience but
+  also saves energy by not constantly running when it is not in use. </dd>

 The wake detection algorithm was trained using a dataset of audio clips containing the wake word.
 The audio clips were annotated to indicate the presence or absence of the wake word.
 The annotated audio clips were then used to train a Recurrent Neural Network (RNN) to recognize when the user says "Marvis."
 Once the RNN was trained, it was imported into the smart mirror and integrated into the wake detection system.
 When the mirror detects the wake word, it will wake up and be ready for voice commands.
 </dl>